 It uses a slightly modified version of the popular Visual Composer plugin, with some default shortcodes and custom build ones as well.

 Note 1: Not all of the original VC shortcodes are available in this theme, but everything what you see in the online demo can be achieved with shortcodes.

-Note 2: At the time of writing this, the front editor of the Visual Composer plugin doesn’t work well with the theme (there are a couple of big bugs and conflicts).
-This will be fixed in the future, but in the meantime just use the regular backend editor, which works 100%.
+Note 2: Unfortunately the front editor of the Visual Composer plugin doesn’t work well with the theme (there are a couple of big bugs and conflicts).
+Please use the regular back-end editor, which works 100%.